-Rab8 accumulation at the plasma membrane occurs during the fast phase of cellularization
+Rab8 accumulation at the plasma membrane occurs during fast phase of cellularization

-Similar to the earlier formation of syncytial furrows, Rab8 shows a transition from punctate structures to a hexagonal, cell peripheryassociated array during cellularization.
-At early cellularization stages, Rab8 exists in punctate structures (Fig. 1F, Movie 3).
-As cellularization proceeds, these puncta become more numerous (Fig. 1F',G).
-Rab8 then makes a transition to a tight peripheral array (Fig. 1F").
-The cytoplasmic puncta become depleted and the association with the plasma membrane persists throughout the remainder of cellularization (Fig. 1F",G).
-This transition from punctate structures to a peripheral association also represents a transition from the slow phase (Fig. 2A,B) to the fast phase (Fig. 2C,D) of cellularization, which is marked by the F-actin furrows reaching the basalmost portion of the nuclei (Fig. 2C).
-During the fast phase, furrow ingression rapidly increases and membrane addition is targeted to an apicolateral location (Lecuit and Wieschaus, 2000).
+Similar to the earlier formation of syncytial furrows, Rab8 shows a transition from punctate structures to a hexagonal, cell periphery-associated array during cellularization.
+At early cellularization stages, Rab8 exists in punctate structures (Fig. 1F, Movie S3).
+As cellularization proceeds, these puncta become more numerous (Fig. 1F', G).
+Rab8 then makes a transition to a tight peripheral array (Fig. 1F'').
+The cytoplasmic puncta become depleted and the association with the plasma membrane persists throughout the remainder of cellularization (Fig. 1F''', G).
+This transition from punctate structures to a peripheral association also represents a transition from the slow phase (Fig. 2A,B) to the fast phase of cellularization (Fig. 2C,D), which is marked by the F-actin furrows reaching the basal-most portion of the nuclei (Fig. 2C).
+During fast phase, furrow ingression rapidly increases and membrane addition is targeted to an apicolateral location (Lecuit and Wieschaus, 2000).
 Rab8 localizes to this area of rapid membrane addition (Fig. 2C,D).
-Additionally, the similarity in Rab8 behavior during both syncytial divisions and cellularization suggests that both these processes might use Rab8-dependent machinery to initiate furrow formation.
+Additionally, the similarity in Rab8 behavior during both syncytial divisions and cellularization suggests that both these processes may use Rab8-dependent machinery to initiate furrow formation.

-In order to determine whether the dynamics displayed in UASp-YFP:Rab8 embryos accurately reports the behaviors of endogenous Rab8 protein, we utilized CRISPR-HDR to insert eGFP into the Drosophila Rab8 genomic locus (Baena-Lopez et al., 2013; Bassett et al., 2013; Gratz et al., 2013; Gokcezade et al., 2014).
-An HDR donor plasmid was constructed by cloning the 1.5 kb of genomic DNA upstream (5') of the Rab8 ATG start site into the pBluescript KS plasmid, followed by the coding sequence for eGFP and a 1.5 kb 3' homology arm starting at the beginning of the Rab8 coding sequence.
-Two guide RNAs (gRNA) were designed that cut 41 bp 5' and 16 bp 3' of the Rab8 ATG start site.
-The HDR donor plasmid and gRNAs were injected into embryos and successful CRISPRmediated insertions were identified by fluorescence microscopy and genomic PCR (Fig. 2E-L, Fig. S2A,B).
+In order to determine that the dynamics displayed in UASp-YFP:Rab8 embryos accurately reported the behaviors of endogenous Rab8 protein, we utilized CRISPR-HDR to insert eGFP into the genomic Drosophila Rab8 locus (Baena-Lopez et al., 2013; Bassett et al., 2013; Gratz et al., 2013; Gokcezade et al., 2014).
+To this end, a donor DNA consisting of the genomic DNA 1.5kb upstream (5') of the Rab8 ATG start site was cloned into the pBluescript KS plasmid (Addgene), followed by the coding sequence for eGFP and a 1.5kb 3' homology arm starting from beginning of the Rab8 coding sequence.
+Two guide RNAs (gRNA) were designed that cut 41bp 5' and 16bp 3' of the Rab8 ATG start site.
+The HDR donor plasmid and gRNAs were injected into embryos and successful CRISPR-mediated insertions were identified by fluorescence microscopy and genomic PCR (Fig. 2E-L, Supplemental Fig. 2A,B).
 The generated CRISPR GFP:Rab8 line is homozygous viable and fertile, indicating that CRISPR GFP:Rab8 is fully functional.
 Insertion of eGFP at the genomic Rab8 locus reveals that endogenous Rab8 behaviors are similar to those of the UASp-YFP:Rab8 transgene: Rab8 initially localizes to a mobile, cytoplasmic punctate population and transitions to an association with the plasma membrane during the formation of both syncytial and cellularization furrows (Fig. 2E-L).